 The 9602-LP has four TTL/CMOS inputs and three TTL/CMOS outputs.
 All I/Os are brought out to the multi-interface connector.
 SatTerm should be used to configure these I/Os as shown in Figure 3 under the I/O tab.
 The four CMOS/TTL inputs, denoted as S0 through S3, have internal pull ups which allow the inputs to float as high.
 The inputs can be configured as emergency, test, or general input with a trigger on a rising and/or falling edge.
 The trigger will activate the special functionality of the input type.
 Emergency configured inputs will enable the Emergency Tracking mode when triggered.
+Test configured inputs will enable the Emergency Tracking mode when triggered.
 Test configured inputs will enable the Test Tracking mode.
 General configured inputs will queue the transmission of an Input Report (see Appendix C in "AT Commands for Model 9602-LP" TN2011-002-V1.0).
-Regardless of the type or trigger configuration, the value of the input will be included in any version 5 GPS report sent.
-By default, S0 is configured as an emergency input triggered by a falling edge and S1 is configured as a test input triggered by a falling edge.
+Regardless of the type or trigger configured as an emergency input triggered by a falling edge and S1 is configured as a test input triggered by a falling edge.
 S0 is shared with the on board emergency button.
 This means both the guarded emergency button on the 9602-LP and S0 can be used to activate Emergency Tracking.